nus-cs3281/2019/students/chattorajAyush/resume.md

 Science & Tech Undergraduate Scholarship
 CAP: 4.69/5.0

+#### University Scholars' Programme (USP)
+The [University Scholars Programme (USP)](http://usp.nus.edu.sg/) is an undergraduate academic programme that aims to shape independent, adaptable thinkers and doers who will make an impact in the world.
+USP provides students with an innovative curriculum, diverse global opportunities and a transformative learning environment.
+Each year, around 200 incoming NUS students are admitted to USP.

 ## Experience
 #### Payboy Pte Ltd.
 Software Engineering Intern | May 2018 - Aug 2018